 I am a graduate student in the BSMB program.
 Previously, I earned my B.S. in mathematics at the University of Chicago and worked for several years in healthcare IT.
 As an undergraduate I worked in Shohei Koide’s lab engineering fibronectin based monobodies and clamps for high-affinity and high-specificity to myriad targets, and, recently, I earned my M.S. in Yvonne Chen’s lab studying the differences between effective and ineffective chimeric antigen receptors.
 In my current research, I am working on a system to multiplex the study of protein-protein interactions.

-I am a research associate in the Kosuri Lab.
+I was a research associate in the Kosuri Lab.
 I received my B.S. in Biochemistry from UCLA.
 Before joining the lab in July 2017, I worked in Margot Quinlan’s lab as an undergrad, studying the interactions between actin binding proteins and characterizing their role in Drosophila oogenesis.
-I am currently working on implementing a high-throughput screening assay to deorphanize mammalian olfactory receptors.
+I worked on implementing a high-throughput screening assay to deorphanize mammalian olfactory receptors.
+I left the lab in June 2019 to start the MSTP program at UT Houston

 Rishi Jajoo - Visiting Scientist